suneeta-mall/fable-flow/docs/features/book-production.md

 ebook-convert book.epub book.azw3 --output-profile kindle
 ```

-**What Calibre Checks:**
-- ✓ All referenced images exist
-- ✓ All TOC items point to valid files
-- ✓ XHTML is well-formed
-- ✓ Metadata is complete
-- ✓ File structure is correct
-- ✓ Kindle compatibility
+**What Calibre Checks:** referenced images exist, TOC items point to valid files, XHTML is well-formed, metadata is complete, file structure is correct, and Kindle compatibility.

 **Step 3: Read Error Messages**

-Calibre will output detailed errors like:
+Calibre outputs detailed errors like:
 ```
 Failed to find image: OEBPS/images/logo_horizontal.svg TOC item Cover [OEBPS/cover.xhtml] not found in document
 ```

-These errors tell you exactly what's wrong with your EPUB.
+These tell you exactly what's wrong with your EPUB.

 **Step 4: Fix Issues in FableFlow**

 Common fixes:

 1. **Missing images** - Ensure all referenced images are in `output/` directory
 2. **Wrong image format** - Check if EPUB references `.svg` but only `.png` exists
 3. **Incorrect TOC** - Verify all TOC entries match actual XHTML files